meshcloud/meshcloud-docs/docs/meshcloud.service-user.md

 5. On the form enter a description for the Service User, e.g. _PaaS Backup Service User._

-6. In the Platform Section select the platform for which you wish to create the service user.
-For Service Broker Backups you require a Service User for OpenStack DARZ.
-If you are aiming to build a continuous integration pipeline you are probably looking for a Cloud Foundry Service User.

-7. Click on the **+** button to add the Service User.
+6. Click on the **+** button to add the Service User.
 An automated download will start and provide you with the Service User credentials.

-8. Note down the password, as it won't be visible and/or recoverable anymore.
+7. Note down the password, as it won't be visible and/or recoverable anymore.

-9. Congratulations.
+8. Congratulations.
 You successfully created a Service User.